 PWNA has a strong feedback loop that is tied our Vision through a Program Logic Model (available on our website).
 This model illustrates the change for our reservation partners, showing that as partners become more effective, they are more likely to create positive impact for their communities.
 This moves us toward our vision of strong, self-sufficient Native American communities, and it underscores the need for PWNA to maintain long-term relationships, high customer satisfaction and continuous feedback from our partners.
 The logic model includes key indicators to show we are on track.
 The key indicators reflect critical aspects of community participation and engagement, improved skills, improved networking and resources, and stages of evolvement along our logic model.
 PWNA regularly monitors the established indicators and reports them out monthly, quarterly, and annually to key stakeholders.

-For more than five years, PWNA has collected a baseline of quantitative outcomes data through annual partner agency surveys, which show that on average 90% of our reservation partners report being more effective with PWNA's support.
+For more than five years, PWNA has collected a baseline of quantitative outcomes data through annual partner agency surveys, which show that nearly 90% of our reservation partners report being more effective with PWNA's support.
 PWNA also understands the importance of spending a great deal of time in the communities we serve, interacting with partners and participants first-hand so that we can see first-hand the issues and impact of our projects.
 We also hold focus groups with partners to obtain customer feedback, and we track direct services data.
-One example is that 90-95% of the students who receive a scholarship from PWNA complete the freshman year for which they are awarded - freshman year is the toughest.
-Another example is that 90% of participants from our leadership development cohorts have used a new skills within 3 months of training and 80% improved a reservation program because of their training.
+One example is that 90-95% of the students who receive a scholarship from PWNA complete the academic year for which awarded.
+Another example is that 91% of participants from our fall cohort of Four Directions Leadership Development training were demonstrating the use of new skills by mid-cohort.
 In addition, PWNA sets annual targets for key service indicators based on past performance and input from reservation partners.
 When our reported results are significantly different from our intended targets, PWNA researches the reasons for the disparity and plans for adjustments.
 Our indicators, as well as our feedback loop with partner agencies and Native advisors, enable us to do this.
 PWNA is able to monitor our results monthly and determine which adjustments affect our results.
 The monitoring and the partner agency feedback lead us to the best combination of approaches to achieve results ongoing.
 Any adjustments PWNA makes ensure that our services effectively support our partner agencies that are the catalysts for positive change on the reservations.
 Recently, for instance, we adjusted the indicators for some of our long-term services, and we will continue to tweak them for optimal measurement as our work proceeds.

+GuideStar Nonprofit Profile Charting Impact Report \ Last Updated on 08.09.2016

-5. What have they accomplished so far and what's next?
+5. What have and haven't we accomplished so far?